Wikia/guidelines/Services/APIVersioning.md

 * Services can be updated independently, at any time
 * Multiple versions of the same service can run side-by-side (during upgrades, downgrades or during A/B testing)
 * API Clients are easy to develop and maintain
-* New services can evolve their API rapidly during development

 We want to avoid the following: